-- 1. Identification of existing clusters/updating the list in the 2012 Blue Growth study; - Identifying of maritime economic activities in the cluster and indicate the mixture and composition of the cluster activities in terms of their development stage (mature, growing, early development); - 3.
-Assessment of strengths and weaknesses (feeding in to the overall SWOT analysis on the sea-basin level which will be part of the final report).
+- Identifying of maritime economic activities in the cluster and indicate the mixture and 2. composition of the cluster activities in terms of their development stage (mature, growing, early development); - Assessment of strengths and weaknesses (feeding in to the overall SWOT analysis on the 3. sea-basin level which will be part of the final report).

-In addition to that, the identified clusters should be analysed according to the following indicators (table 14):
+In addition to that, the identified clusters should be analysed according to the following indicators (Table 4.2):